 Graph: 2 Percentage composition of different dietary constituents in artificial diets (Ricigliano et al., 2022).

-From the studies conducted by Ischebeck 2016 and Chakrabarti 2019, pollen supplements contain variety of lipid types and at the cellular levels lipid components are the important constituent of macromolecules such as membrane lipids and lipoproteins (Wegener et al.,2018) where linoleic acid and alpha-linoleic acid are two fatty acids that are immanent for animals (Hulbert 1999) including bees.
+From the studies conducted by Ischebeck 2016 and Chakrabarti 2019, pollen supplements contain variety of lipid types and at the cellular levels’ lipid components are the important constituent of macromolecules such as membrane lipids and lipoproteins (Wegener et al.,2018) where linoleic acid and alpha-linoleic acid are two fatty acids that are immanent for animals (Hulbert 1999) including bees.
 Nevertheless, it has been elucidated that dietary fiber in a pollen food can modulate microbiota and host animal physiology because the similar crude fiber content of dietary fiber were determined in different pollen diets ranging from 11 to 16 % (Bonvehi and Jorda 1997, Morrison et al.,2020).
 Keeping in view the hygroscopic nature of the monosaccharide fructose the blend of the sugars is also well accepted by the honey bees.
 On estimation the total sugar percentage elucidated and the highest level was present in the Healthy Bees diet (60.4%) and lowest in the Mega Bee diet (30.2%).
 The simple sugars such as glucose and fructose were accounted for the majority of sugars in all diets.
 After the complete amino acid profiling the following amino acids viz. arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine were are of paramount importance for honey bees due to their indirect wide range of physiological implications.
 The greatest proportional requirements are for leucine, followed by isoleucine and valine (De Groot 1953 b).
-The pace at which protein synthesis were reached by a given diet formulation, is explicated by the concentration of the essential amino acid (EAA) present in the smallest proportion with respect to the animal’s requirements as per Liebig’s Law (Crone and Grozinger 2021).
+The pace at which protein synthesis was reached by a given diet formulation, is explicated by the concentration of the essential amino acid (EAA) present in the smallest proportion with respect to the animal’s requirements as per Liebig’s Law (Crone and Grozinger 2021).
 The diet produced the largest number of colonies was Homebrew with an average of 8.1 frames of bees however, the Healthy Bees diet produced the smallest colonies with an average of 2.2 frames of bees.
 It was further illuminated that the diets low in protein content produced very larger colonies, which points to other factors driving diet effects.

 Pathogen inflicting damage measure

 The variable pathogens such as the mite Varroa destructor, the microsporidian Nosema ceranae, and diferent RNA viruses have direct imprint on the honey bee colony losses.
-Some of the agents acts as a vectors of disease causing pathogens such as viral pathogen vector Varroa mite, helps in the transmission of Deformed Wing Virus (DWV).
+Some of the agents acts as a vector of disease causing pathogens such as viral pathogen vector Varroa mite, helps in the transmission of Deformed Wing Virus (DWV).
 When the colony population of mites and N. ceranae is minimal in amount, DWV generally causes easily detectable asymptomatic infection in most colonies.

 Conclusions